rsmahmud/Anvil-DA/How to Create a Real-Time Chat Application with Anvil, MQTT, and EMQX.md

 ### Step-by-Step Guide

 1. Start by creating a new Anvil app and designing the chat interface using Anvil's visual editor.
+(I'm using Rally Theme).
 Add text boxes for entering messages, container and labels for displaying chat history, and a button for sending messages.

 ![](assets/mqtt_chat_ui.png)